AlexSabourinDev/cranberry_blog/StretchyReflections.md

 ![](StretchyReflections_Assets/HorizonAngle_SlopeSpace_01.gif)

 This matches the behaviour we observed in 3D.
-Our half vector is moving away from the center of our distribution with the most influence.
+Our half vector is moving away from the center of our distribution.
 What happens to our half vector if we vary the altitude of our light vector?

 ![](StretchyReflections_Assets/HorizonAngle_ChangingViewAltitude.gif)

-It seems as though our half vector is moving away from our apex at different rates based on the altitude of our view vector!
+It seems as though our half vector is moving away from our apex at different rates based on the altitude of our light and vectors!

 Let's validate that in slope space.

 ![](StretchyReflections_Assets/HorizonAngle_SlopeSpace_ChangingViewAltitude.gif)

-Notice how our half vector moves away from the center of our distribution at a faster rate as our light vector moves closer to the horizon!
+Notice how our half vector moves away from the center of our distribution at a faster rate as our light vector moves closer to the horizon.

 As a result, we would expect to see the influence of a particular light vector to get narrower the closer it gets to the horizon.